Updated: April 22, 2025

 To reinstate your payment plan, you need to reach out to the IRS directly or get a tax professional to do it on your behalf.
 Typically, you have to provide some additional financial details to the IRS, and the representative may have to get approval from their manager to reinstate the agreement.
 The agent may ask why you defaulted and how you are going to avoid default in the future.

-They may also ask for some details about your assets, and they may even require you to fill out a new form 433-D (Installment Agreement).
+They may also ask for some details about your assets, and they may even require you to fill out a new Form 433-D (Installment Agreement).
 That’s a short one-page form.
 Finally, the IRS may require you to set up direct debit payments or payroll deductions.
 That just makes the new payment arrangement more secure.

 Get Help Responding to Notice CP 523

 To get help after receiving CP 523, speak to a licensed tax professional with expertise in resolving installment agreement problems.
 Start your search today using the form below and let our algorithm do the hard work of finding the best tax professional.
+Check out this guide on how to find tax pros using TaxCure to learn more, or look at our page on how to avoid tax relief scams.

 Find & Evaluate Licensed Tax Professionals to Solve Your Tax Issues